GrilledCheeseIron/The-Spammer/README.md

 2 in the cmd type
 pip install -r requirements.txt

-3 launch the project and the options will be there
+3 in the cmd type python spammer.py